jdcloudcom/en/documentation/Cloud-Security/Application-Security-Gateway/Operation-Guide/Instance-Management/Create-Application-Security-Gateway.md

 ​    2.
 Select region which should be consistent with the region of web server.

 ​    3.
-Click “Create” to enter the Application Security Gateway instance creating page.
+Click "Create" to enter the Application Security Gateway instance creating page.

 ![image.png](https://img1.jcloudcs.com/cms/b5e03c75-9d4c-4e05-8403-6d00b6c4851a20180815151830.png)